facumartinn/nexton-challenge-backend/README.md

-# nexton-challenge-backend
+# Nexton challenge backend

-CALCULATOR API |
+> Calculator API
-typescript-node-challenge |
+> Node.js API with TypeScript setup

-Node.js API with TypeScript setup
+## How to use

-How to use
+1. Git clone this repo
-Git clone this repo
+2. Run `npm install`

-Run npm install
+## Scripts

-Scripts
+- `npm start`: start directly the TypeScript code for development
-npm run dev: start directly the TypeScript code for development npm run test: run unit tests
+- `npm run test`: run unit tests using jest